VPNArea is a popular and well-established VPN run by the Bulgarian-based firm Offshore Security EOOD.

 The service has a lengthy list of appealing features.
-It covers 60+ countries all around the world, has support for six simultaneous connections, DNS and WebRTC leak blocking, P2P support and a clear ‘no logs’ claim.
+It covers around 70 countries across the globe, has support for six simultaneous connections, P2P, a kill switch to protect your identity if the service fails, and a clear ‘no logs’ claim.

-The company offers custom clients for Windows, Mac, Android and iOS, which usually makes for easier setup.
+The company offers custom clients for Windows, Mac, Android and iOS, which usually makes for easier setup (there's an in-depth look at the Windows client here).
 It also indicates a provider with some resources behind it, as opposed to just being some guy reselling servers from his bedroom.

 - Want to try VPNArea?
 Check out the website here

-The company has a ‘dedicated IP’ option which it says gets you your own private VPN server from $15 (£12) a year extra.
-We'd guess there's a catch somewhere, but even if it's just a dedicated IP, that's a good price.
+The company has a ‘dedicated IP’ option which provides your own private VPN server from $15 (£11) a year extra.
+A whole server?
+We suspect there's a catch somewhere, or maybe something has got lost in translation, but even if it's just a dedicated IP, that's a good price.

 Elsewhere, VPNArea's strongest privacy plus is its signup form.
 While other companies often demand a physical address, and sometimes even your phone number, here you can get started with nothing more than your email.

-This mostly worked as expected, although we were a little disappointed to see the password field didn't support symbols.
+This mostly worked as expected, although we were disappointed to see there's no support for using symbols in passwords.
 It's surely not that difficult to implement, and not the kind of issue we'd expect from a security company.